Quantum Steering Ellipsoids: The steering ellipsoid for a general two qubit state

-What is that set of states?
+In the instance when Alice and Bob share the canonical state, $\Theta' = \can\Theta$, what is the set of states that Alice's qubit can be steered to?
 Writing $X = $ we see that without loss of generality we can take $t=1$ since the effect of multiplying $X$ by a positive number is undone when normalizing $Y$.
 Hence the positivity condition becomes $x \leq 1$.
-If $x<1$ then we could write $X$ as a convex combination of ones with $x=1$, so we restrict attention to the latter case.
-So any state $\ve y$ that Alice can steer Bob to is a convex combination of states of the form $\ve y = \ve a' + T'\ve x$ with $x = 1$.
-But this defines a linear image of the unit sphere displaced by $\ve a'$, or in other words an ellipsoid centred at $\ve a'$.
+If $x<1$ then we could write $X$ as a convex combination of ones with $x=1$, so we restrict our attention to the latter case.
+So any state $\ve y$ that Bob can steer Alice to is a convex combination of states of the form $\ve y = \can{\ve a} + \can{T}\ve x$ with $x = 1$.
+But this defines a linear image of the unit sphere of all $\ve x$ displaced by $\can{\ve a}$, or in other words an ellipsoid with centre $\ve{c}_A = \can{\ve a}$.

-Consider the singular value decomposition $T' = O_1 D O_2$. $O_2$ simply rotates the unit sphere and so can be ignored. $D$ stretches the sphere and thus gives the lengths of the semi-axes of the resulting ellipsoid. $O_1$ rotates the semi-axes.
-We have $T' T'^{T} = O_1 D^2 O_1^T$ and so the lengths of the semi-axes can also be found by square rooting the eigenvalues of $T' T'^T$ whilst their directions can be found from its eigenvectors.
+Consider the singular value decomposition $\can T = O_1 D O_2$. $O_2$ simply rotates and/or reflects the unit sphere of all $\ve{x}$ and so can be ignored when thinking about the ellipsoid properties. $D$ rescales the sphere and thus gives the lengths of the semi-axes of the resulting ellipsoid. $O_1$ rotates the semi-axes.
+We have $\can T \can T^{T} = O_1 D^2 O_1^T$ and so the lengths of the semi-axes can also be found by square rooting the eigenvalues of $\can T \can T^T$ whilst their directions can be found from its eigenvectors.

 Combining \eqref{thetapdef} with \eqref{thetapform} we find

 And so, after some algebra,

 Using $-\ve a \ve b^T \left(\I + \frac{\gamma-1}{b^2}\ve b \ve b^T\right) = -\gamma \ve a \ve b^T$ we can also write